 In these trainings the participants learn about youth work in different contexts and deepen into the project subject through lectures and participatory workshops.

-The project culminates in a webinar series and local level final events in the participating countries, targeted for youth workers, in spring 2024.
+The project culminates in an international final seminar targeted for youth workers in Italy in the beginning of 2024 and local level final events in the partner countries in spring 2024.

 The starting point for the project is the need to re-evaluate the accessibility of youth free-time activities after Covid-19.